MicrosoftDocs/defender-docs/defender-endpoint/device-discovery.md

 To address the challenge of gaining enough visibility to locate, identify, and secure your complete OT/IOT asset inventory Defender for Endpoint now supports the following integration:

-- **Microsoft Defender for IoT**: This integration combines Defender for Endpoint's device discovery capabilities, with the agentless monitoring capabilities of Microsoft Defender for IoT, to secure enterprise IoT devices connected to an IT network (for example, Voice over Internet Protocol (VoIP), printers, and smart TVs).
+- **Microsoft Defender for IoT**: This integration combines Defender for Endpoint's device discovery capabilities, with the agentless monitoring capabilities of Microsoft Defender for IoT in the Defender portal (Preview), to secure:

+    - OT devices, such as servers or packaging systems.
+For more information, see [What is Microsoft Defender for IoT in the Defender portal?](/defender-for-iot/microsoft-defender-iot.md).
+    - Enterprise IoT devices connected to an IT network (for example, Voice over Internet Protocol (VoIP), printers, and smart TVs).
 For more information, see [Enable Enterprise IoT security with Defender for Endpoint](/azure/defender-for-iot/organizations/eiot-defender-for-endpoint/).

 ## Vulnerability assessment on discovered devices